 Polonium, a dangerous political element

-The name ‘polonium’ was a clear reference to Poland – and as such it was an obvious political statement on the part of Marie Skłodowska, an emigrant from Poland.
-Marie chose the name in blunt defiance of the politics of the day, at a time when the name ‘Poland’ wasn’t even on the map, a result of the partitioning of the country over 100 years earlier.
-With polonium, Marie was sending a powerful and potentially subversive political message, reminding the world that there was a Poland.
+The name ‘polonium’ was a clear reference to Poland – and as such it was an obvious political statement on the part of Maria Skłodowska, an emigrant from Poland.
+Maria chose the name in blunt defiance of the politics of the day, at a time when the name ‘Poland’ wasn’t even on the map, a result of the partitioning of the country over 100 years earlier.
+With polonium, Maria was sending a powerful and potentially subversive political message, reminding the world that there was a Poland.

 The discovery was soon followed by another one, that of radium (in the same year) – these groundbreaking elements earned the couple a Nobel Prize in physics in 1903, and certainly contributed to further publicity of the Polish issue around the world.

 Author: Mikołaj Gliński, 11 Sep 2017